HERE Arts Center: Prototype Festival

-January 2013 marked the launch of the PROTOTYPE Opera/Theater/Now festival featuring contemporary artists from around the world.
+January 2013 marked the launch of the PROTOTYPE Opera/Theater/Now festival featuring contemporary artists from around the world, co-produced with Beth Morrison Projects.
 The festival lasts for less than two weeks and works are staged at various venues around New York City.
 The 2021 Prototype Festival occurred in a digital format.
 The 2022 festival had planned to return in person but had to be cancelled due to Covid.